Sociology Department

 BA 1988 Rutgers University.
 MA 1991, PhD 1998 University of Chicago.
 Reed College 1998–.

 Research Interests: Social movements, political sociology, sociology of culture, gender and post-socialism.
 Alexandra Hrycak is interested in the development of collective action capacity in postcommunist settings.
 Her current research focuses on gender and democratization in Ukraine.
 Since 2001 she has investigated the formation of women's associations in the cities of Lviv, Kyiv, and Kharkiv.
 In 2005 she conducted interviews and focus groups in these three cities to examine the role women played at the local level in the 2004 elections and the Orange Revolution.
-A selection of Hrycak's published work is available here.
+A selection of Hrycak's published work.

-Marc Schneiberg
+Marc Schneiberg (Chair)

 John C. Pock Professor of Sociology